Rajyotsava Prashasti: 2023 awards

 The Government of Karnataka announced 68 names for the year 2023 on the occasion of the 68th anniversary of the awards.
 Additionally, the government has recognized 10 associations and organizations that have demonstrated exceptional service to Karnataka state.

 The awardees for 2023 include Prof. Dr. S. Sitharama Iyengar, Mimicry Dayanand.
 Journalists Dinesh Aminmattu, Charmadi Hasanabba, and several others, highlighting their significant contributions to society.

 2022 awards

 The Government of Karnataka announced 67 names for the year 2022 on the occasion of the 67th anniversary of the awards.

 The awardees for 2022 include former ISRO Chairman K. Sivan, writers A.R.
 Mitra and Krishne Gowda, Kannada actors Wing Commander H.G.
 Dattatreya (retd.), Avinash and Sihi Kahi Chandru.

 On the occasion of the seventy fifth anniversary of Indian independence, 10 organisations, including Sri Ramakrishna Ashrama, Mysuru, Nele Foundation (for rehabilitating orphans), Amrutha Sishu Nivas have been selected for the award.

+2021 awards

+On 1 November 2021, the then Chief Minister Basavaraj Bommai conferred 66 individuals, including Rohan Bopanna, Devaraj and others, with the award at Ravindra Kalakshetra.

+2020 awards

+In November 2020, the then Chief Minister B. S. Yeddyurappa conferred 65 individuals with the award at Ravindra Kalakshetra.